 2) One of the most overlooked exposure tactics out there is plain old media relations.

 An item that you feel might be a boring addition to your product line or an uninspiring service might fit nicely into a new local media column on health-conscious tips or small business cost cutting.
+Re-brand your wares in a way that challenges the status quo, inspires imagination or redefines the latest trends.
 Write up a press release or contact your local media outlets and have them take a look at your products from a fresh perspective.
-Repackage your wares in a way that challenges the status quo, inspires imagination or redefines the latest trends.
 There are a lot of regional newspapers and magazines that are just dying for some additional local flavor.